MTDOJRP/docs/docs/1-getting-started/2-in-game-commands.md

 ### Action Commands
 These are commands that are used to perform actions in the game (such as raising your hands)
-- `/handsup`: Puts your hands up
-- `/huk`: Puts your hands up and kneel down on the ground
+- `/huk`: Raises your hands up and kneels to the ground
-- `/dry` or `/wet`: Makes your character's clothing either wet or dry
 - `/handsup`: Put your hands up
 - `/handsupknees`: Put your hands up and drop onto your knees
+- `/dry` or `/wet`: Makes your character's clothing either wet or dry
 - `/pcam`: Equips the phone camera
 - `/emote (emote_name)`: Allows you to play a specific emote by name (e.g. 'dance')
 - `/crouch`: Makes your character crouch